 When it comes to photography careers, you have the potential to enjoy a lot of freedom, flexibility, and choice.
 One of your first, and possibly most important, actions is to decide on a training path.
 If you are ready to discover photography schools that are offering programs near you, then all you need to do is enter your zip code into the search tool below.
 Stepping toward a brighter and better future is really that simple!

-* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, website last visited on January 19, 2018.
+1 Bureau of Labor Statistics, U.S. Department of Labor, Employment Projections, website last visited on July 29, 2019.

 2 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, website last visited on July 29, 2019.